bseymour/bseymour.github.io/_posts/2017-02-24-Responsive-Images-No-Plugin.md

     quality: 65

 ---
-Moving to Responsive Images, can give great page load benefits, but it does require more complex markup.
+Moving to R[esponsive Images](http://responsiveimag.es/) can give great page load benefits, but it does require more complex markup.
 This site uses Jekyll and is hosted on gh-pages, which limits the plugins available.
 I'd previously explored [using 1Writer Templates](https://benseymour.com/2016/11/08/Jekyll-Responsive-Images-without-plugins-after) to make it easier to generate this more complex embed code, but here I will be exploring what feels like a more robust and flexible solution - using HTML templates within _includes.

 In my front matter (in _config.yml) I added some new site-wide defaults and configurations relating to Responsive Images (and Dynamic Image requests):